-- 1. Use the TOPSpro® Enterprise CAEP 2021-22 member reports by program area showing hours of instruction. - 2.
-Use your local attendance system, provided that the system is collecting all student instruction hours, and displays the hours by the seven program areas. - 3.
-Community college districts may wish to use their 2021-22 Apportionment Attendance Reports generated from the CCFS-320 Reporting System for noncredit FTES.
+- 1. Use the TOPSpro® Enterprise CAEP 2022-23 member reports by program area showing hours of instruction as this platform includes a special ready to go CAEP Program Hours Report for K12 adult hours of instruction. - 2.
+Use your local attendance system, provided that the system is collecting all student instruction hours and displays the hours by the seven program areas. - 3.
+Community college districts may wish to use their 2022-23 Apportionment Attendance Reports generated from the CCFS-320 Reporting System for noncredit FTES.